Overview

 Based on our market research and user studies, we identified the following key problems:

-3. To differentiate ourselves from competitors, the product was positioned as a self-serving platform.
-However, the initial designer had directly copied competitor designs, resulting in a mismatch with our target audience and the accumulation of significant design debt.
+To differentiate this product from competitors, it was positioned as a self-serving platform.
+However, the former designer had directly copied competitor designs, resulting in a mismatch with our TA and the significant design debt.

 Research